e-kwsm/CONQUEST-release/docs/CONQUEST-manual/theory-strucrelax.rst

    D_n = \beta_n D_{n-1} + \mathbf{f}_n,

-and peform the line minimisation in this direction.
+and perform the line minimisation in this direction.
 This process is repeated until the maximum force component is below some threshold.

 Go to :ref:`top <theory-strucrelax>`.